Robonacho/robonacho.github.io/index.md

 While they do not discuss why they do this, some of the readers of this site will know.

-The bot can currently be only added by its owner as it is still private during development, and is being ran off of a pc, when another pc is obtained its owner will use the worst pc as a server for the bot.
-Estimated release date: TBA
+The bot can currently be added using [This link](https://discordapp.com/api/oauth2/authorize?client_id=578583908669587456&permissions=8&scope=bot)

-For more details join [the discord server]().
+For more details join [the discord server](https://discord.gg/ESChcnx).

-too lazy to write more
+## Crrent features
+8ball command
+help command

+New features to be added soon, including a kick and ban command

+Robo please add more details when they arrive